Arizona Diamondbacks 2025 Over/Under Win Total Prediction, Odds, Pick

 The Arizona Diamondbacks hit over this mark last season, winning 89 games and just missing out on the playoffs due to a tiebreaker difference between them and the two teams in front of them, the New York Mets and the Atlanta Braves.

 The Diamondbacks added a few pieces during the offseason and took some hits to their roster.
 The biggest stories were that they spent a lot of money to pick up Corbin Burnes and add another ace to their pitching rotation, but then they lost Christian Walker to the Houston Astros.
-There is still a lot to like about the Diamondbacks coming into this season roster-wise, but they are in one of the toughest divisions in all of baseball, the NL West.
+There is still a lot to like about the Diamondbacks coming into this season, roster-wise, but they are in one of the toughest divisions in all of baseball, the National League West.

 Here are the MLB odds, courtesy of FanDuel.